Window Air Conditioner - Drain Plug

-Room air conditioners are not designed with a drain plug that allows the unit drain excess water while operating.
+A window room air conditioner is not designed with a drain plug or drain hole that allows the unit to drain excess water while operating.
 Air conditioners have a "slinger ring" around the rear fan blade.
 The fan is designed to pick water up off the bottom of the pan and throw it against the condenser coils.
-This design feature helps improve the efficiency of the unit by reducing heat on the coils, and helps remove some of the condensation and rain water from the pan.
+This design feature helps improve the efficiency of the unit by reducing heat on the coils and helps remove some of the condensation and rain water from the pan.

 Water will collect in the base pan and may even overflow and drip outside during periods of high humidity or on rainy days.
 This is normal operation.